-Astley Hall is currently closed for conservation work
+Astley Hall is now open following conservation work

 Chorley CemeteryApril - September (summer opening) 8am - 7pm everydayOctober - March (winter opening) 8am - 5pm everyday